 Optional Whirling Dervish Ceremony & Traditional Turkish Folklore Evening

-19:30 A great night out where dinner, unlimited drinks and entertainment is included in the price, which takes place in a cave restaurant, which is carved into the region’s soft volcanic rock.
-The show features belly dancers, traditional folk dancers and traditional Turkish musicians.
+19:30.
+A great night out where dinner, unlimited drinks, and entertainment are included in the price, which takes place in a cave restaurant, which is carved into the region’s soft volcanic rock.
+The show features belly dancers, traditional folk dancers, and traditional Turkish musicians.

-Before drinks are served, Mevlevi Dervishes perform the whirling sema ceremony with Sufi music concert.
+Before drinks are served, Mevlevi Dervishes perform the whirling sema ceremony with a Sufi music concert.
 In 2005, UNESCO proclaimed the ‘The Mevlevi Sema Ceremony’ of Turkey as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.
-The dervish music and whirling event lasts about 15 minutes.
-These shows not only to introduce you to Turkish culture and various Anatolian dances, but provide you with a genuinely entertaining show.
+The dervish music and whirling event last about 15 minutes.
+These shows not only introduce you to Turkish culture and various Anatolian dances but provide you with a genuinely entertaining show.

 Optional Hot Air Ballooning 175€

-09:30 Today you will begin with a visit to the remarkable underground city of Kaymakli, which was occupied during the period of early Christianity when the local population went underground for protection.
-When the Arabs invaded Asia Minor in the 7th and 8th centuries, Cappadocia remained relatively undisturbed by the conflicts; perhaps due to the fact that the monks and local Christians went underground, literally, excavating the subterranean cities and richly frescoed cave churches which you can explore today.
+09:30.
+Today you will begin with a visit to the remarkable underground city of Kaymakli, which was occupied during the period of early Christianity when the local population went underground for protection.
+When the Arabs invaded Asia Minor in the 7th and 8th centuries, Cappadocia remained relatively undisturbed by the conflicts; perhaps because the monks and local Christians went underground, literally, excavating the subterranean cities and richly frescoed cave churches which you can explore today.
 Kaymakli is one of many such complexes that have been discovered in the region.
 Wind through the network of tunnels and chambers as you descend several levels underground.

 The tour will then visit Cavusin, an old Christian village, where you will see a triple apse church and the Monastery of St. John the Baptist.
-The day’s touring includes lunch and an easy grade, three kilometer hike through the Red Gulludere Valley, inaccessible by automobile and providing absolutely breathtaking scenery.
+The day touring includes lunch and an easy grade, three-kilometer hike through the Red Gulludere Valley, inaccessible by automobile and providing breathtaking scenery.
 Walk among the fantastic rock formations and along the way discover hidden frescoed cave churches.
-Before tour’s end, visit the natural landmark of Ortahisar Castle.
+Before the tour’s end, visit the natural landmark of Ortahisar Castle.

 Day at leisure.
 Istanbul is easy to get around on foot and there are plenty of restaurants and cafes dotted about the city.
 Perhaps check out the Grand Bazaar for exotic souvenirs or soak up the ambiance of the city at your own pace.
 Overnight Istanbul.
 (B)

-Absorb yourself in history and beauty of Istanbul on our optional ‘Rest of Istanbul’ tour and visit the home of legendary Ottoman Sultans-Topkapi Palace with accommpanying Harem Museum.
-Continue to the Church of the Holy Saviour in Chora, the interior of the building is covered with fine mosaics and frescoes and Turkey’s largest covered market-Grand Bazaar and more.
+Absorb yourself in the history and beauty of Istanbul on our optional ‘Rest of Istanbul’ tour and visit the home of legendary Ottoman Sultans-Topkapi Palace with the accompanying Harem Museum.
+Continue to the Church of the Holy Saviour in Chora, the interior of the building is covered with fine mosaics and frescoes and Turkey’s largest covered market-Grand Bazaar, and more.
 Marvel at these famous monuments alongside your expert guide who will give you individual attention on this small-group tour.

-We are able to organise extra post-trip accommodation and day tours/activities if you wish to extend your stay.
+We can organize extra post-trip accommodation and day tours/activities if you wish to extend your stay.
 Happy travels!
 (B)